hyperoslo/playbook/GIT_AND_GITHUB.md

 #### I need the code in my last pull request in my next.
 What do?

-If your next pull request is intimately related to your last, consider to continue working on the one pull request instead of opening another.
+If your next pull request is really that intimately related to your last, consider to continue working on it instead of opening another.

-If you'd really rather open another, it's okay to base your next pull request from your unmerged branch.
+If it really makes sense to open another, it's okay to base your next pull request on your unmerged branch.
 Request that it be merged to the main branch, though, and be sure to merge any changes you've made to its parent during its review.